The Wizard of Oz

 changes through its sepia tone into colour to show how magical is the

 land of Oz.
-The songs were great and timeless, including "Over the
+The songs, including "Over the Rainbow", were unforgettable and timeless.

 Somebody will likely one day remake THE WIZARD OF OZ with CGI and motion capture.
 I can't say that THE WIZARD OF OZ is a bad musical fantasy.
-The film may have ups and let-downs, but it's at least refreshing to re-experience the Yellow Brick Road.
+The film may have its ups and downs, but it's at least refreshing to re-experience the Yellow Brick Road.

 case, to get back home).